patrick-men/k8li/README.md

-  secret                Interact with a secret cm, configmap         Interact with a configmap tenant                Interact with a tenant any other resource    Opens a fzf for you to pick your resource
+  secret                Interact with a secret cm, configmap         Interact with a configmap tenant                Interact with a tenant other, typo           Opens a fzf for you to pick your resource

+Namespace:
+  <empty>               Uses current namespace
+  typo                  Opens a fzf for you to pick a namespace A                     Enables fzf through namespaces (-A)

 ```

 ## Installation